petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-options.md

 1. Click *Publish*.

-This creates 3 SKUs each for the 3 products in the catalog giving a total of 9 SKUs.
-In the next lesson, you’ll add product images for each of the created products.
+This creates three SKUs each for the three products in the catalog giving a total of 9 SKUs.
+In the next exercise, you’ll add product images for each of the created products.

 Next: [Adding Media](./adding-media.md)